thecodelifter/codegen-example/README.md

 Now for the FE all the GraphQL files are located in `frontend/src/graphql` from here after running the `cd frontend && npm run codegen:generate` command you will see in the same folder a `*.generated.tsx`.
 These are the outputted files from the Codegen Generator.

-These generated files contains the `types, hooks & the graphql document`.
+These generated files contain the `types, hooks & the graphql document`.

 Code example below on how to import and use the hook from the `GetAllUsers.generated.tsx` file.